OSU-Okmulgee's Orthotics/Prosthetics Clinic gets Creek Nation support for Creek Diabetic Patients

 OSU-Okmulgee’s orthotics and prosthetics students serve as interns in the clinic as

 a component of their education.
-There are currently 14 students in the program, and
+There are 14 students in the program, and many more

 “Nearly 70% of amputations performed on diabetics could be prevented with proper foot

-care,” Wilson observes.
-“Diabetics need to wear extra-depth comfort shoes, including
+care,” Wilson said.
+“Diabetics need to wear extra-depth comfort shoes, including custom-made

-custom-made foot orthotics, which are designed to relieve pressure on foot ulcers
+foot orthotics, which are designed to relieve pressure on foot ulcers and to keep

-and to keep them from worsening and becoming infected to the point that amputation
+them from worsening and becoming infected to the point that amputation is the only

-A patient of OSU-Okmulgee’s Orthotics and Prosthetics Clinic, Jesse Colbert, Jr.,
+A patient of OSU-Okmulgee’s Orthotics and Prosthetics Clinic, Jesse Colbert Jr., a

-a member of the Creek Nation who lives in Eufaula, says the director of the clinic
+member of the Creek Nation who lives in Eufaula, says the director of the clinic,

 Shelley Perkins, C.O., C.Ped., and her staff worked diligently to get a proper fit

 for his orthotics.
-“These are the only orthotics I have ever wanted to wear every
+“These are the only orthotics I have ever wanted to wear daily.

 Johnson knows the benefits of having orthotics custom-made to prevent the disabling